 "What is the Old Catholic Church?"

 The Old Catholic Church is part of the One, Holy, Catholic and Apostolic Church as founded by Jesus Christ.
 The Old Catholic Church broke-off from the Roman Catholic Church after Vatican I in the 1870's.
-The major reason for the break-off was the Pope at that time centralized all Church authority to himself (dogma of Papal Infallibility -"Causa Finita Est.") instead of the time honored tradition of Bishops-in-Council having authority over the Church.
+The major reason for the break-off was the Pope at that time centralized all Church authority to himself (dogma of Papal Infallibility -"Causa Finita Est.") instead of the time honored tradition of the "Infallibity of Bishops in General Council" having authority over the Church.